-RTT 232 Clinical Practicum II • 12 credits
+Clinical Practicum II • 12 credits

 RTT 232 is the second clinical practicum in respiratory therapy; as the last sequenced course in the program of study at Luzerne County Community College, it represents the culmination of the student's experience and (upon its completion) marks the beginning of the student's career as a respiratory therapist.
-The fundamental principle underlying the structured fulltime clinical rotations of RTT 232 is the integral relationship between work experience and clinical experience; only by gaining broad experience and exhibiting skills mastery in a diversity of situations can the student be expected to demonstrate the full range of competencies now required of the entry level respiratory care practitioner.
-This course differs from the previous clinical practicum in its development
+The fundamental principle underlying the structured full-time clinical rotations of RTT 232 is the integral relationship between work experience and clinical experience; only by gaining broad experience and exhibiting skills mastery in a diversity of situations can the student be expected to demonstrate the full range of competencies now required of the entry level respiratory care practitioner.

-Indicates courses which consist of both a lecture and laboratory component. and confirmation of the specialized skills and functions of the respiratory therapist.
+This course differs from the previous clinical practicum in its development and confirmation of the specialized skills and functions of the respiratory therapist.
 Because the evolving role of the entry level respiratory care practitioner demands advanced competencies in special areas of therapeutics (adult, pediatric, and neonatal intensive care) and diagnostics (blood gas analysis and pulmonary function testing), the rotation schedule for RTT 232 includes appropriate emphasis on the development and mastery of such skills: additional opportunities include exposure to cardiovascular testing and evaluation, anesthesiology, pulmonary medicine, education, and administration and accountability in the delivery of respiratory care.